wsstiles/Deep-Learning/README.md

 # Deep-Learning
 A Deep Learning project space in which I explore various methods of constructing neural networks, including Artificial Neural Networks and Convolutional Neural Networks.

+## Neural_Networks_Admission_Prediction.ipynb
+In this project, I explore feed-forward neural networks to build a model that predicts a student's probability of being accepted into UCLA using **Keras**.
+In this project, I explore various hyperparameter tunings in an attempt to improve on previous models.

 ## Street_View_ANN.ipynb
 In this project, I create and train an **Artificial Neural Network** model to recognize Google Street View address numbers.